Protecting the Confidentiality of Client Information

 Enforcement and Review of Confidentiality and Privacy Policies

 Furthermore and pursuant to the SEC’s adoption of Regulation S-ID: Identity Theft Red Flag Rules, all ‘financial institutions’ and ‘creditors’ (as those terms are defined under the Fair Credit Reporting Act (FCRA)) must develop and implement a written identity theft prevention program designed to detect, prevent, and mitigate identity theft in connection with certain existing accounts or the opening of new accounts (“covered accounts”).
-Wyatt O’Rourke has conducted an initial assessment of its obligations under Regulation S-ID and to the extent such rules are applicable, has incorporated appropriate policies and procedures in compliance with the Red Flags regulations.
+Basilic, LLC has conducted an initial assessment of its obligations under Regulation S-ID and to the extent such rules are applicable, has incorporated appropriate policies and procedures in compliance with the Red Flags regulations.